iamsims/API-Backend-with-Auth/README.md

-# Snippet Sharing API Backend
+# Auth API Backend

-Welcome to the Snippet Sharing project.
+Welcome to the Auth API Backend Project.
 This is a CRUD API backend with authentication implemented using FastAPI and Prisma ORM.
-If you're an authenticated user, you can share code snippets, edit them, and manage them.
+It provides authentication with google, github and password.
 For developers and other services, there's a generated API key associated with each user to provide easy integration with other microservices.

 ## Features:

 - User registration and authentication.
-- CRUD operations for code snippets.
 - API key generation for users.
 - Integration capabilities with other microservices.